grnet/synnefo/docs/admin-guide.rst

 Exactly like VMS, networks can be handled as Ganeti networks via `gnt-network` commands.
 All Ganeti networks that belong to Synnefo are named with the prefix `${BACKEND_PREFIX_ID}-net-`.
-Also, there are a number of `snf-manage` commands for handling of `networks`, `subnets`, `ports` and `floating IPs`.
+Also, there are a number of `snf-manage` commands that can be used to handle `networks`, `subnets`, `ports` and `floating IPs`.
 Below we will present a use case scenario using some of these commands.
 For better understanding of these commands, refer to their help messages.

 Create a virtual private network for user `7cf4d078-67bf-424d-8ff2-8669eb4841ea` using the `PHYSICAL_VLAN` flavor, which